 It is common knowledge that flights are damaging to the planet, but the extent of their impact tends to be underestimated.
 According to the 2021 Mobility Atlas, at current rates, aviation emissions could make up as much as one quarter of the world’s carbon budget by 2050 – if we are to stay within a safe 1.5 degree warming limit.

-Airlines have promised to become greener, but the expected gains in fuel efficiency are set to be far outweighed by the predicted 4% annual growth of the industry.
+Airlines have promised to become greener, but the expected gains in fuel efficiency are set to be far outweighed by the predicted 4 percent annual growth of the industry.
 Moreover batteries are too heavy to make long-haul electric flights feasible.
 Going green for the airline industry ultimately means relying on either biofuels or carbon offsets – but both of these solutions can in many scenarios actually do more harm than good, for example by leading to more deforestation or over-estimating sequestration potential and encouraging further emissions.
 The Stay Grounded Network proposes a frequent-flyer levy, and a moratorium on airport expansion, and limiting short-haul flights.
 The key to any solution will be to end the tax exemptions and regulatory advantages that airlines enjoy over more sustainable alternatives.
 These roughly amount to subsidies of 30-40 billion euros annually across the EU, even before the Covid bailouts.

 With cars, the news is a bit more promising.
 A number of countries in the EU have pledged to phase out new combustion engine cars between 2025-2040.
 As a result, manufacturers are increasingly focussing their R&D on alternative fuel vehicles.
 Meanwhile the EU’s post-coronavirus stimulus packages have been aimed at boosting sales of electric cars, for example by providing financial incentives to customers and investing in more charging stations.